Are you a beginner looking for top-notch blog writing tips?

 - What is X service

-- What is X service Black Friday deal this year
+- What is X service Black Friday deals this year

 - Product X features